The QPR striker has revealed that he is hoping to follow in the footsteps of his French hero and Arsenal legend

 When the 26-year-old started at youth level with local club Lyon, the striker found it hard to keep up with Newcastle star Hatem Ben Arfa and Real Madrid striker Karim Benzema, despite being in the same age category.

 “At that age I felt helpless, I let things happen.
 Luckily I became a totally different person.
-Now, after Karim and Hatem, I am the third player from the Lyon generation to become an international.”
+Now, after Karim and Hatem, I am the third player from the Lyon generation to become an international,” he said.

 QPR's record signing revealed that he struggled initially on the international scene, but has since gone on to be a regular for France.“The first time I trained with the France team in 2009-10 helped me understand what the highest level was really about.
 I was struck by the technical ability and the intensity.
-It was another dimension.
+It was another dimension," Remy stated.

 “I told myself: ‘I’m never going to last.’
 When you’re facing someone like Franck Ribery, in terms of speed and concentration, you have to hold on.”